-In today’s post, Marek of Indie Traveller shares his tips for travelling Mexico on a budget.
+In today’s post, Marek of Indie Traveller shares his tips for traveling Mexico on a budget.
 While Mexico can be an inexpensive country overall, your cost of travel depends a lot on how and where you travel!
-In 2012, Marek switched his career as a video game designer for a life of travel, and he’s been travelling ever since.
+In 2012, Marek switched his career as a video game designer for a life of travel, and he’s been traveling ever since.
 On his blog, he regularly writes about cheap places to travel.

 Thanks to a pleasant climate, an amazing food culture, and lots of incredible sights, Mexico is a travel destination you simply can’t afford to miss.

 It can be quite cheap to travel there, too!
 But do keep in mind that due to being a developed middle-income country and having an advanced tourism economy, it may not be quite so cheap as the ultra-cheap backpacker favourites elsewhere around the world (such as in Southeast Asia).